sqlc-dev/www/_posts/2023-09-06-sqlc-one-point-twenty-one-released.md

     sha256: 138220eae508d4b65a5a8cea555edd155eb2290daf576b7a8b96949acfeb3790
 ```

-A variable named `SQLC_VERSION` is always included in the plugin's
-environment, set to the version of the `sqlc` executable invoking it.

 ### Changelog

-Full list of changes [here](https://docs.sqlc.dev/en/v1.21.0/reference/changelog.html#changes).
+The full list of changes is in the [sqlc changelog](https://docs.sqlc.dev/en/v1.21.0/reference/changelog.html#changes).